Social anxiety is an overwhelming fear of social situations. It can be long-lasting.

 Symptoms of social anxiety

 Many people worry about social situations from time to time.
-Someone with social anxiety feels very worried before, during and after them.
+Someone with social anxiety feels very worried before, during and after social situations.

 You may have social anxiety if you:

-• avoid or worry a lot about social activities - such as group conversations, eating with company and parties
+- avoid or worry a lot about social activities - such as group conversations, eating with other people and parties

-• always worry about doing something you think is embarrassing - such as blushing, sweating or appearing incompetent
+- always worry about doing something you think is embarrassing - such as blushing, sweating or not doing something properly

-• often have symptoms such as feeling sick, sweating, trembling or heart palpitations
+- often have symptoms such as feeling sick, sweating, shaking, or panic attacks in social situations

-Many people with social anxiety also have other mental health issues, such as:
+Many people with social anxiety also have other mental health difficulties, such as:

 Dealing with social anxiety